No winners: UK waits for Harry, Meghan’s take on royal split

 Ahead of the broadcast, relations with the palace are increasingly strained.
 First there was Queen Elizabeth II’s decision to strip Harry and Meghan of the handful of royal patronages they had retained in the one-year trial period following their departure last year.
 The couple responded with a terse statement promising to live a life of service — a move many in the U.K. saw as disrespectful to the queen, as she usually has the final word.
 Then on Wednesday, the palace said it was launching a human resources investigation after a newspaper reported that a former aide had accused Meghan of bullying staff in 2018.

-One of the authors of “Finding Freedom,’’ Omid Scobie, compared the recent commentary about Harry and Meghan in the British media to the Salem Witch Trials, while noting Americans have had more sympathy for them.
+One of the authors of “Finding Freedom,’’ Omid Scobie, compared the recent commentary about Harry and Meghan in the British media to the Salem witch trials, while noting Americans have had more sympathy for them.
 His tweet linked to a discussion on the U.S. television program “The View,’’ including comments from Meghan McCain, a conservative columnist and daughter of the late U.S. Sen. John McCain.

 “I think we can’t ignore the elephant of the room that there’s probably a racial angle to this,’’ McCain said.
 “There’s a lot of racism directed at this woman, in a lot of different ways she threatens a lot of people in the patriarchy. … It just looks like they are bullying her in the press.’’